 If these criminals had been kept in jail longer, that would have kept them from killing anyone.

 Longer prison sentences also deter violent crimes and theft by people who are not currently incarcerated.
 Crime in California fell significantly after California voters adopted Proposition 8, which mandated longer sentences for repeat offenders who kill, rape, and rob others.
 A National Bureau of Economic Research study found those longer sentences deterred many crimes from being committed.
 As it observed, three years after Proposition 8 was adopted, crimes punished with enhanced sentences had “fallen roughly 20-40 percent compared to” crimes not covered by enhanced sentences.
 Similarly, a 2008 Santa Clara University study found that longer sentences for three-time offenders led to “significantly faster rates of decline in robbery, burglary, larceny, and motor vehicle theft,” even after controlling for pre-existing crime trends and economic, demographic, and policy factors.
+Studies of countries with short prison sentences have found that letting criminals out early increases the crime rate, making longer prison sentences a good investment.

 Incarceration is aimed mostly at violent offenders.
 Most state prison inmates are there for “violent offenses,” according to the federal Bureau of Justice Statistics.
 As the progressive Marshall Project noted in 2015, “Only 4 percent” of state prison inmates were “there for drug possession.”
 The percentage is even lower today.